Aaron98990/ways-of-the-game/handball.md

 - a attacker or neutral situation / no team clearly in possession (e.g. ball bouncing)
 - a defender

 Attackers or neutral situation / no team clearly in possession (e.g. ball bouncing): There is no leeway in these situations.
-It's handball if the player's hand/arm is bigger (unnaturally or naturally) including after a deflection from anyone (including oneself), attempting to head the ball, or a defender clears or deliberately saves the ball.
+It's handball if the player's hand/arm touches the ball (unnaturally or naturally) including after a deflection from anyone (including oneself), attempting to head the ball, or a defender clears or deliberately saves the ball.
-- The attacker's hand/arm is bigger.
+- The attacker's hand/arm makes contact with the ball.
 [Handball.](https://youtu.be/w5QBxc2Hq0o?feature=shared&t=4271) / [Handball.](https://youtu.be/pDhRUUha6B0?feature=shared&t=53) / [Handball.](https://youtu.be/GMQQqGXx8mg?feature=shared&t=54)

 Defenders only: When a defender falls and the hand (and not any other part of arm) is or about to be on the ground to support the body, this is not unnaturally bigger since the hand/arm position is justifiable for this situation.
 We do not want player hitting their head on the ground.
 - Only the defender's hand is on the ground to support the body after falling.
 [No handball.](https://www.youtube.com/watch?v=TtMFMXjQCzg) / [No handball.](https://youtu.be/vX6ew_5DKug?feature=shared&t=173)